INFORMATION FOR PEOPLE WITH DISABILITIES

 There are disabled toilets available in all terminals.

 Wheelchairs should be requested in advance when you book with the travel agent or airline.
 There is no charge for this service.
-In addition in Terminal 3, Departures there are further wheelchairs at the Boarding Support desk that can be borrowed on provision of a deposit (ID card, driving licence etc.).
+In addition in Terminal 3, Departures there are further wheelchairs at the Mobility Service desk that can be borrowed on provision of a deposit (ID card, driving licence etc.).
 There is no charge for this service.

 All public phones in the terminals are designed for use by people with disabilities.